Perimenopause and Menopause

 • Direct patients to reliable, contemporary, evidence-based education resources

-• Understand and treat genitourinary syndrome of menopause (GSM) including vaginal dryness, UTIs, urinary incontinence, dyspareunia, prolapse
+• Diagnose and treat genitourinary syndrome of menopause (GSM) including vaginal dryness, UTIs, urinary incontinence, dyspareunia, prolapse

 • Hormonal and non-hormonal contraception and period control in perimenopause and beyond